Alex-98jeweler/news/README.rst

     pip install -r requirements.txt

-On this stage you should get such structure:
+On this stage you should get a such structure:

 * news
-    * env
+    * ----env
     * news
     * test_task
     * Makefile
     * manage.py
     * README.rst
     * requirements.txt